acmerobotics/road-runner-docs/quickstart/tuning.md

 ## Drive Track Width

 Although track width is a physical quantity, different rotation behavior may be observed due to scrub and other effects.
-To account for this, `TrackWidthTuner` computes the empirical track width by measuring the change in drive encoder positions for a given turn angle.
+To account for this, `TrackWidthTuner` computes an empirical track width that is better suited for feedforward.

 If you have problems with the automated tuner, you can try adjusting the track width by hand using `TurnTest`.
 If you decide to do this, make sure to test a variety of angles; it's more important that the value works OK across different angles than it works perfectly for a single angle.